Nutrient and Sediment Reduction Credit Trading Program; Notice of Actions

 For individuals who wish to challenge an action, appeals must reach the Board within 30 days.
 A lawyer is not needed to file an appeal with the Board.
 Important legal rights are at stake, however, so individuals should show this notice to a lawyer at once.
 Persons who cannot afford a lawyer may qualify for pro bono representation.
 Call the Secretary to the Board at (717) 787-3483 for more information.

-The following proposal has been certified by the Department.
-This certification is considered final actions of the Department.
+The following proposals have been certified by the Department.
+The certification of these proposals is considered a final action of the Department.

 No part of the information on this site may be reproduced for profit or sold for profit.